 - Acknowledging the existence, significance, and humanity of another.

-- Expressing your true values and
+- Expressing your true values and authentic self.

 - Recognizing your commonality and connection to another.

 The terms admiration, appreciation, awe, honor, and esteem are approximate synonyms for respect.
 The word respect originates from the Latin re- meaning “again” (as in repeat) and specere, meaning “to look” (as in spectator).
 These root words taken together mean “to look again”, or “to notice with attention”.
 Overlooking an opportunity to show respect is often considered a slight.
 The opposite of respect is disrespect and violence.
 If someone considers our disrespect seriously, we may insult or humiliate them.

 Respect is action.
 We demonstrate our respect for others by giving them authentic positive attention, listening with positive attention, acknowledging them as fellow human beings, and providing appropriate recognition.
 Avoiding, withholding, or manipulating these responses are signs of disrespect.
 Any form of insult or humiliation is disrespectful.